Vantiq/vantiq-extension-sources/CSVSource/README.md

 *   **processNullValues**: in case of null value ( means two consecutive delimiters in file) determine if the schema filed index should be incremented or not.
 For example, for the following line _1,,,f_, determine if *field1* is "f" or *field3* is "f".
+*   **fixedRecordSize**: Optional , fixed length record size , default value is the calculated value based on the schema fields.

 ### Schema Configuration
 Schema can be used to control the field names on the uploaded event.
 If no name is assigned, 'fieldX' will be used where 'X' is the index of the field in the line.
 For example field0, field1, etc.